deokudev/speedetail-homepage/src/app/reference/write-notes/page.md

 nextjs:
   metadata:
     title: Write notes
-    description: How to write notes in Inkdrop
+    description: How to write notes in Speedetail
 ---

-Notes are the central piece in the Inkdrop universe.
+Notes are the central piece in the Speedetail universe.
 You can perform all CRUD operations (create, read, update, and delete) with them, duplicate, and export notes in various formats.
-Inkdrop supports both standard Markdown syntax and the [GitHub Flavored Markdown (GFM)](/writing/basic-writing-and-formatting-syntax) with inline formatting.{% .lead %}
+Speedetail supports both standard Markdown syntax and the [GitHub Flavored Markdown (GFM)](/writing/basic-writing-and-formatting-syntax) with inline formatting.{% .lead %}

 ## Create notes